apache/spark/docs/structured-streaming-programming-guide.md

 Structured Streaming supports joining a streaming Dataset/DataFrame with a static Dataset/DataFrame as well as another streaming Dataset/DataFrame.
 The result of the streaming join is generated incrementally, similar to the results of streaming aggregations in the previous section.
-In this section we will explore what type of joins (i.e. inner, outer, etc.) are supported in the above cases.
+In this section we will explore what type of joins (i.e. inner, outer, semi, etc.) are supported in the above cases.
 Note that in all the supported join types, the result of the join with a streaming Dataset/DataFrame will be the exactly the same as if it was with a static Dataset/DataFrame containing the same data in the stream.